Use the CAR method to tackle interview questions. Vividly illustrate your accomplishments and impress hiring managers!

 Rev up your job search with the CAR method: Accomplishment statements in the CAR format are also an excellent way to improve your resumes and cover letters.
 Gone are the days of simply listing job duties on resumes.
 Write powerful accomplishment statements instead!

-Create your CAR statements
+Create your C-cAR statements

 Now that you’ve taken some time getting to know more about the company you’re interviewing for, and you’ve reviewed your work experiences to find the accomplishments you’re most proud of, it’s time to craft your CAR statements.
-Remember that CAR stands for Challenge, Action, Results.
-You will start with the challenge, or problem you faced, describe the action you took to meet that challenge, and finish with the successful results you got.
+Remember that CAR stands for Challenge, Action, Results, or give your CAR statements a tune-up to C-cAR: Challenge, Consequences, Action, Results.

 Challenge